wlonk/arcadia/arcadia.md

 ## Characters

-Characters have social roles (which give them cards in hand) and desires (which give them tokens to ante).
-TODO: "clout"?
+Characters have social roles (which give them role tokens) and desires (which give them passion tokens).
+TODO: Give these real names. "clout"?
 Something more period?

-Characters have access to special powers on face cards.

 Characters have relationships with NPCs and each other.

-Characters probably have traits they can use to finesse the numbers.

 When you first make characters, there are formal relationships defined by your social role and emotional relationships defined by your desires.
 Use these to mix everyone up into one nice tangled community.

-At the start of the game, characters have a number of tokens based on their social role, and four cards.
+At the start of the game, characters have a number of role tokens based on their social role, and two passion tokens.

 ## The GM